Tendonitis And Bursitis

 Overuse or injury to the joint at work or play increases a person’s risk of bursitis.
 Examples of high risk activities include gardening, raking, carpentry, and painting.
 Tennis, golf, skiing, throwing and pitching also increase your risk of developing bursitis.
-Poor posture and poor stretching before exercising can also lead to bursitis.
+Poor body posture and poor stretching before exercising can also lead to bursitis.

 Tendonitis is inflammation of a tendon.
 Common areas of tendonitis include the elbow (golfers elbow and tennis elbow), patellar tendon (knee), achilles tendon (ankle), as well as shoulder rotator cuff musculature.
 Performing specific repetitive movements over time (usually due to employment or sports) as well as getting older increases

 Our Rego Park physical therapists are here to help diagnose your particular condition and teach you how to avoid future re-occurrence.
-Call now 718-730-9040 Our therapists are here to help with all of your healthcare needs.
+Call now 718-866-3738 Our therapists are here to help with all of your healthcare needs.